Jaanwar (1999 film): Soundtrack

 The music was composed by Anand–Milind.

 Anand–Milind had previously worked with producer Suneel Darshan in Lootere and Ajay.
-Darshan never worked with them after this film but went on and signed Nadeem-Shravan, Sanjeev-Darshan and Himesh Reshamiya for his future projects.
+Darshan never worked with them after this film but went on and signed Nadeem–Shravan, Sanjeev–Darshan, and Himesh Reshamiya for his future projects.

-The music featured in the best selling albums of 1999.
+The music featured in the best-selling albums of 1999.

 Release and reception

-Sukanya Verma of Rediff called it a "mindless affair".
+Sukanya Verma of Rediff.com called it a "mindless affair".
 The film became a commercial success at box-office.

 Jaanwar was released on DVD on 2000 across all regions in an NTSC-format single disc by Tip Top Video.
 A high-definition DVD version, with audio and video digitally restored, was later released by Shemaroo Entertainment.
 Even after Jaanwar's box office success, as he had with his previous works, Darshan refused to sell the film's television rights.
 The collective value of his films' unsold satellite rights was estimated to be ₹ 1 billion.
 Darshan finally sold the rights to his films to Zee in 2017, and Jaanwar premiered on Zee Cinema on 2 September 2017, 18 years after its theatrical release.